 b) The proposed project would generate criteria air pollutant emissions from both construction and operation, and each are evaluated to determine the extent to which the proposed project may result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard.
 By its very nature, air pollution is largely a cumulative impact.
 No single project would likely be sufficient in size, by itself, to result in non-attainment of the regional air quality standards.
 Instead, a project's emissions may be individually limited, but cumulatively considerable when taken in combination with past, present, and future development within the SJVAB.
 The non-attainment status of the SJVAB with respect to regional pollutants is a result of past and present development.
-Future attainment of SJVAPCD's attainment plans.
+Future attainment of state and federal ambient air quality standards is a function of successful implementation of SJVAPCD's attainment plans.
 Consequently, the SJVAPCD's application of thresholds of significance for criteria pollutants is a relevant way to determine whether a project's individual emissions would have a cumulatively significant impact on air quality.